andyatkinson/anchor_migrations/README.md

 end
 ```

-## Preparing a PR
+## Example PR Workflow
 For a PR, add:
 1. The Anchor Migration SQL file.
-1. The normal Rails migration files: Run `db:migrate` like normal to apply it.
+1. The normal Rails migration files: Run `db:migrate` like normal to apply the migration.
 The developer submits the migration file and the diff to `db/structure.sql` or `db/schema.rb` like they normally would.

-That's it.
-It's mainly one additional SQL file.

-Once the PR is approved containing these files, the developer can run `bundle exec anchor migrate` to apply the DDL.
-The applied migration can be recorded, and the PR merged.
+1. Get an "approval" describing your plans to run `bundle exec anchor migrate`.
+The approval can be a comment in the PR from a team member.
+1. With an approval, run `anchor migrate` and capture the output (see below).
+Once applied, move the SQL migration into `db/anchor_migrations/applied` and update your PR.
+1. Get PR approval and merge it in.
+The Rails migration "backfills" the DDL, applying it wherever it's needed.

-For example, capture the output of running `bundle exec anchor migrate`:
+Example output of `bundle exec anchor migrate`:
 ```
 Applying Version: 20250623173850
 CREATE INDEX CONCURRENTLY IF NOT EXISTS